kristian-astray/five-or-more-ai/README.md

 | Adaptive + two-step lookahead | 2,740.6 | 6,138 | 20 |
 | **Adaptive + Monte Carlo rollouts** | **3,649.2** | **7,200** | 20 |

-Top daily human scores on the official platform typically fall between 2,000 and 10,000.
+Top daily human scores on the official platform typically fall between 2,000 and 8,000.
 Full results, including every ablation, are in Table 3 of the paper.

 **Key findings**

 - **Heuristic design matters most.** Adding gap potential to line potential raised the mean score by 316%.
 Clustering *lowered* it by 35%, because spatial proximity ignores the game's path constraints, so it was dropped.
 - **State-dependent weights beat fixed weights.** Re-weighting features by game phase and board state lifted the mean score by 92.5% over the grid-searched composite.
 - **Search amplifies the evaluator.** Monte Carlo rollouts improved the adaptive agent's mean by 51.7%, versus 37.2% for the weaker composite agent.
+The drawback being an exponential increase in computation complexity, which was balanced by the application of top-k pruning and other optimisation methods
 - **Deep RL was promising but inconclusive.** The actor–critic agent scored 6,488 in its final training episode but had not converged within 50 episodes.
+Future work could explore the integration of hybrid learning models further.

 ## Approach